AI invoice classification: how BillyBox automatically filters real invoices from noise

 Keyword matching ("does it contain the word invoice?") fails because marketing emails routinely contain words like "invoice", "payment", and "receipt" without being actual invoices.
 A newsletter saying "View your invoice" with a link is not an invoice — it's a notification.
 A promotional PDF titled "Invoice template" is not your invoice.

-OCR (Optical Character Recognition) solves a different problem — converting images to text.
+Traditional OCR (Optical Character Recognition) solves a different problem — converting images to text.
 It doesn't help you decide whether that text represents an invoice or a logo.
-You need understanding of document structure and intent, which is what AI provides.
+BillyBox goes further: its AI vision models analyze the visual structure of scanned documents directly, understanding layout, headings, line items, and totals as a human would.
+This means classification and data extraction happen in a single pass — no separate OCR step needed.

 AI classification only processes document metadata and extracted text — not the original PDF files.
 The text extraction happens locally on our servers first, then only the extracted content is sent to the AI model for classification.
 Your original documents stay within BillyBox's EU-hosted infrastructure.